 Parental control apps offer many useful features to ensure that your child’s attraction towards the smartphone does not get converted to the addiction.
 Bit Guardian Parental Control app is a wonderful child monitoring app that allows parents to block inappropriate apps/unwanted calls on the child’s phone.

 It lets you create a geofence, the virtual boundary around your child, restrict a speed limit on their vehicles, limit the screen-time, set a schedule.
-Use Bit Guardian, a parental control app for android, to let your child navigate safely across the web.
+Download parental control app for android, to let your child navigate safely across the web.
 Stay up to date with the digital technology guidelines for parents and parenting tips.